naddison36/tx2uml/examples/README.md

 ## Uniswap

 This is example is removing liquidity from the Uniswap MKR pool.
 The 69.75 ETH is a value transfer, not a contract call.
+This transaction is also a little tricky in the second `removeLiquidity` call is actually a `delegatecall`.
+The subsequent `balanceOf`, ETH transfer and `transfer` calls are executed by the third contract but made to appear to be executed from the second contract.
+The ETH transfer is from the second contract even though the third contract executed the code.

+At the moment there is no way to identify delegate calls on Alethio so this will have to do for now.
+Logically it's correct, it's just the gas usage is hard to read as the gas from the `balanceOf` and `transfer` calls is included in the second `removeLiquidity` call.

 ![UniswapMKRRemove](./uniswapMKRRemove.png)